sukgautamgit/DPCS-SimultaneousTx-Rx-BLE-Demo/README.md

 ### Step 3: Observe Initial Synchronization

-At Node-2 and Node-3:
+Observe the serial logs at **Node-2** and **Node-3** (e.g., using PuTTY or nRF Connect Serial Terminal):

 - A sync established log appears.
-- Primary channel scanning is disabled (`bt_le_scan_stop()`).
+- Primary channel scanning is disabled (via `bt_le_scan_stop()`).
 - Periodic reception continues in known slots.
-- Node-2 starts transmitting its own periodic advertising.
+- Node-2 starts transmitting its own periodic advertising process.

-Node-3 receives exactly the same values seen at Node-2, every 1 second.
+- Observe the logs simultaneously.
+Node-3 receives exactly the same values received at Node-2, every 1 second.

+This smooth relay operation from Node-1 to Node-3 demonstrates uniterrupted simultaneous reception and transmission occuring at Node-2.

 ---